tucats/ego/README.md

 import is a directory in the $EGO_PATH/lib location, then all the source files within that directory area read and processed as part of one package.

+### @type static|dynamic
+You can temporarily change the langauge settings to allow static typing of data only.
+When in static mode,

+* All values in an array constant must be of the same type
+* You cannot store a value in a variable of a different type
+* You cannot create or delete structure members

+This mode is effective only within the current statement block (demarcated by "{" and "}" characters).
+When the block finishes, type enforcement returns to the state of the previous block.
+This value is controlled by the static-types preferences item or command-line option.

 ### @error
 You can generate a runtime error by adding in a `@error` directive,